 At the Start Line, in front of Boulevard Brewery, you can enjoy 5oz glasses of beer- limit 2 per person.
 Please drink responsibly and designate a driver.

-At the Finish on Sunday, the after party is at Liberty Hall, next to the FreeState Brewery.
+At the Finish, the after party is at Liberty Hall, next to the FreeState Brewery.
 Meals and drink tickets are available for $13. each and include 2 beers, soft drinks, water or lemonade , gumbo or lentil stew and fruit.

 If you are running the Six Pack Special, Fro’s Hideout in Linwood is having an all out party at the Six Pack Special Finish Line.
 Fro says he is cooking up a meal for just $13. – pulled pork, hamburgers, hot dogs, veggie burgers, baked beans, potato salad, fruit and 2 beers.
 AND a band.
 He says you can party all night if you want to.

 is a lively, refreshing ale with a natural citrusy flavor and distinctive cloudy appearance.
 This easy drinking American-style wheat beer has become our most popular offering, and the best-selling craft beer in theMidwest.